 Suicidal thoughts are more common than you might think: A 2008 poll by National Research Consortium of Counseling Centers in Higher Education found that over 50% of responding college students acknowledged having at least had one episode of suicidal thinking at some point in their lives.
 But… even with being common, suicidal thoughts can be a very serious issue.

 Most often, suicidal thoughts are a symptom of other possible concerns like depression or anxiety.
 And guess what?
 Those are treatable problems.
 One of the most important things one can do in these situations is talk about it.
 Come to counseling.
-Tell a friend, an RA, a family member, a religious official… isolating ourselves with those thoughts can make it feel worse.
-Suicide is a permanent solution to a temporary feeling state.
+Tell a friend, an RA, a family member, or someone you trust.
+Isolating ourselves with those thoughts can make it feel worse.
+Suicide is a permanent solution to a temporary feeling.

 The Suicide Prevention Lifeline lists warning such as the following: